 There's an easy way to save your external correspondence to Full Fabric, and all it takes is two old features you've always had: the CC and BCC address fields! 📧

-When sending an e-mail from a regular e-mail client, such as Outlook, Gmail and so on, you're able to forward a copy of the message to FULL FABRIC and save it in your profile and the recipient’s profile for archiving purposes by CC'ing or BCC'ing the address below:
+When sending an e-mail from a regular e-mail client, such as Outlook, Gmail, GMX and so on, you're able to forward a copy of the message to Full Fabric and save it in your profile and the recipient’s profile for archiving purposes by CC'ing or BCC'ing the address below:

 (your subdomain name)@cc.fullfabric.com

-Overall, this is a great solution for e-mail syncing, as it's fast, effective and requires no set-up! ⚡️ You may use it in conjunction with or alternative to IMAP!
+Overall, this is an excellent solution for e-mail syncing, as it's fast, effective and requires no set-up! ⚡️ You may use it as an alternative to IMAP!

 You have reached the end of this article.
 Thanks for reading! 🤓 If you have any questions or comments on the topic at hand, or if you enjoy reads like this and have article requests, feel free to start a chat or e-mail us at firstname.lastname@example.org.
 Also, please leave a rating below.
 Your feedback is highly appreciated! 💖

 LAST UPDATED: October 24, 2022 at 2:18 p.m.